-Note: The analysis carried out by the SSC in 2010 for 2011 indicates that the number of rivers with "healthy populations" i.e. meeting Conservation Limits is now 59.
+Note: The analysis carried out by the SSC in 2011 for 2012 indicates that the number of rivers with "healthy populations" i.e. meeting Conservation Limits has now risen to 58.

 Factors leading to this decline are described such as reduced marine survival (probably as a result of climate change), poor river water quality (resulting from factors such as inadequate sewage treatment, agricultural enrichment, acidification, erosion and siltation), forestry related pressures and over-fishing.
 Concerns related to factors causing mortality at sea, such as diseases, parasites and marine pollution are noted.
 Although the range where salmon were to be found was classified as good, the population size was considered bad, habitat condition was considered poor with future prospects also considered poor.
 The overall classification for the Atlantic salmon in Ireland was therefore described as "Bad".